-The Life Ahead The Life Ahead centres around two people: Madame Rosa (Sophia Loren) – a former ‘lady of the night’, who’s long into her retirement, and who looks after children who are either orphaned or not with their parent(s) for some reason; and Mohamed, shortened to Momo (Ibrahima Gueye), a child with a bad upbringing who thinks it’s okay to steal from anyone because he’s been brought up in care.
+The Life Ahead centres around two people: Madame Rosa (Sophia Loren) – a former ‘lady of the night’, who’s long into her retirement, and who looks after children who are either orphaned or not with their parent(s) for some reason; and Mohamed, shortened to Momo (Ibrahima Gueye), a child with a bad upbringing who thinks it’s okay to steal from anyone because he’s been brought up in care.
 Their paths cross when he steals some expensive candlesticks from her which she’s carrying in the market.

 Until now, Momo’s been staying with Dr Coen as his guardian, but in return for bringing back the candlesticks, the doctor wants Rosa to take him in for a month or so, until they can find a new home for him, because he needs a female figure, who’ll command respect – and you certainly wouldn’t mess with Ms Loren!

-So, it’s a mismatch drama, and as I started, I figured that by the end of it, despite being at loggerheards, they’ll learn to live with each other whilst also finding times when they can help each other, and that it would be more about the journey than the destination – and I wasn’t too far off.
+So, it’s a mismatch drama, and as I stated, I figured that by the end of it, despite being at loggerheards, they’ll learn to live with each other whilst also finding times when they can help each other, and that it would be more about the journey than the destination – and I wasn’t too far off.

 In addition to the basic story, Rosa is a holocaust survivor – leading to one boy staying with her, Iosif, thinking the code on her arm makes her a ‘secret agent’, while Momo couriers drugs for a rather nefarious individual; and also adds in her best friend, Lola (Abril Zamora), a transgender woman who was once a former male boxing champion, and rug repairer Hamil (Babak Karimi), who tries to help Momo learn some discipline in repairing said rugs.